 Friday, 27 April 2012 00:00Right around this time every year, burgeoning college football players are setting up interviews, attending charity functions, performing at the NFL Scouting Combine and showcasing why they should be considered the next big thing until the NFL Draft.
 There are agencies out there that prepare, coach and mentor them for the exposure, the limelight and the glamour.

 But there’s one thing that takes players back to their senior year of high school, an essential SAT for draft-eligible football players—the Wonderlic test.

 The Wonderlic is an exam comprised of 50 questions.
 Players have 12 minutes to complete the test.
 The average score is 21 out of 50.

-The top two picks in the 2012 draft next week will most likely be quarterbacks Andrew Luck of Stanford to the Indianapolis Colts and Robert Griffin III of Baylor to the Washington Redskins.
+The top two picks in the 2012 draft were quarterbacks Andrew Luck of Stanford to the Indianapolis Colts and Robert Griffin III of Baylor to the Washington Redskins.
 They scored a 37 and 24 respectively.

 Vince Young made headlines in 2006 when it was rumored that he scored a 6 (though he earned a 16 on his second attempt).
 On the other end of the spectrum that same year, Harvard graduate and Buffalo Bills QB Ryan Fitzpatrick scored a 50.

 Some scores of other players include: Drew Bledsoe-37, Steve Young-33, John Elway-30, Dan Marino-16, Donovan McNabb-14, Hakeem Nicks-11 and Sebastian Janikowski-9.